Navigating the toy aisle

 Dial down the volume

 A lot of toys make noise.
 It’s best to look for toys with a volume adjustment or mute setting.
-Young children tend to put toys that make music or sounds much too close to their ears, which can damage their hearing.
+Young children tend to put toys that make music or sounds too close to their ears, which can damage their hearing.
 In addition, toys that make a sound at the push of a button don’t require much imagination.
 With that in mind, before you buy a musical or noise-making toy, ask yourself whether it offers your child any specific benefits.
 Silent toys like trucks, dolls, and stuffed animals are often just as fun to play with; better yet, there’s no need for batteries.
 For toys where sound plays an essential role, it’s recommended to turn the volume down to the lowest setting or to cover the speakers with a bit of tape.

 Then, of course, there’s the cardboard box.
 Large boxes are just waiting to be transformed into tunnels, cars, castles, robots, and more.
 “You can also use boxes to create obstacle courses,” suggests Béliveau.
 “Young children can spend hours stacking up different-size boxes or hiding things in them.”

 The other day, Elsie-Ye Ni and her dad, Martin Forgues, crafted some accessories for her superhero costume.
 “We made a fantastic belt out of a pie plate, tape, and paint,” he says.
 What a great example of toy-making on a dime.
-Sometimes, all you need is some supplies and a dash of imagination to have fun!
+Sometimes, all you need are some supplies and a dash of imagination to have fun!

 The verdict on gender-specific toys